kevinpengecon/econnotes/index.md

 The collection of and any GitHub Page along with its assets (such as images) that falls in the repository kevinpengecon/econnotes are referred to below as "this repository".
 The "you", "your" refers to any individual with access to these materials.
 The "I", "me", "my" refers to Kevin Peng (legally Kuang-Yu Peng).
 By visiting any Page in this repository, you agree to the following terms and conditions.

-1. Unless otherwise stated (which I shall link to a bibliography page where appropriate), any element found in this repository
+1. Unless otherwise stated (which I shall link to a bibliography page where appropriate), any element found in this repository is considered my intellectual property.
-2. You are welcome to use, print, allocate, distribute all or parts of the materials found within this repository given the following collective conditions:
+2. You are welcome to use or print all or parts of the materials found within this repository given the following collective conditions:
-   - It is used in a personal or educational setting only.
+   - It is used in a personal and private setting only.
+   - Any of such copy can be easily linked back to me or this very Page.
+   - You do not distribute or allocate any (part of a) copy that you make.
+   - You may share the link to any Page in this repository to others as long as no content in this repository is actively embedded to (including but not limited to) your website, or an email you send.
+3. You are welcome to cite, supplement, distribute, allocate all or parts of the materials found within this repository given the following collective conditions:
+   - It is used an educational setting only.
+   - You properly notify me of such usage (and a brief explanation of how you plan on using it) via email (provided here) and you receive a response from me stating my consent.
+   - All contents in the Terms and Conditions section of this Page is included in any copy or alteration of a copy you make.
+   - Any of such of such use will have proper citations to me and this very Page.
    - You do not claim to own or have produced any of the contents in any way, shape, or form.
-   - Any of such copy (no modifications) can be easily linked back to me or this very Page.
-   - Any of such use with alteration (such as, but not limited to, quoting in an essay or report) will have proper citations to me and this very Page.
-   - Any of such copy cannot monetarily benefit anyone in excess of the materials and labor required to create a copy, such as printing costs.
+   - Any of such copy cannot monetarily benefit anyone in excess of the materials and labor required to create and/or access a copy, such as printing costs.

 ## Sources and Reference